Skip to content

 Limestone pavement, Burren Geopark, Ireland.

-Fill up with a full Irish breakfast at the Wild Honey Inn.
-Today you’re off to explore The Burren & Cliffs of Moher Global Geopark, one of Ireland’s most jaw-dropping landscapes: 530 square kms of twisted limestone pavements, wild flowers and Atlantic-pounded cliffs, all underpinned by a vast cave system.
+Today you’re off to explore The Burren & Cliffs of Moher Global Geopark, one of Ireland’s most jaw-dropping landscapes: 530 sq kms of twisted limestone pavements, wild flowers and Atlantic-pounded cliffs, all underpinned by a vast cave system.

 It’s extraordinary to look at and the stories behind it are just as mind-boggling.
-Your Tour Leader, Professor John Walsh, a leading structural geologist from University College Dublin.
-Who better to unravel the secrets of the processes that crafted this distinctive terrain over the millennia?
+Lucky for you that your tour guide is a leading structural geologist from University College Dublin – we can’t think of anyone better placed to unravel the secrets of the processes that crafted this distinctive terrain over the millennia!

 Dun Aonghasa on Inis Mor, Aran Islands, Ireland.